 - Always involve a written formal agreement with the instructor at the high school.

-For more details, see our Advanced Standing Brochure.
+For course offing details, see our High School Offerings for Advanced Standing.